LowGravityPL/raccoonwp.github.io/pages/installing-plugins.md

     1. Navigate to the [Wpackagist](https://wpackagist.org/) website.
     1. Use the searchbox to find the plugin you want to install.
 Wpackagist does a great job in having most of WordPress ecosystem there.
-    1. Run the following composer command in the root of the project to add the plugin to your dependencies and install it:
+    1. Run the following composer command in the root of the project to add the plugin to your dependencies and install it, for example:
     ```
     composer install "wpackagist-plugin/query-monitor":"3.0.1"
     ```